Tanzania Safaris Zanzibar Travel Holidays offers as travel consultants different types of Tanzania Mountain Climbing.

 Habitat: Montane forest

-Your day starts early with a briefing, Your day starts early with a briefing, followed by breakfast and a 2-hour drive from Moshi (910m) to the Londorossi Park Gate (2100m).
+Your day starts early with breakfast, followed by a 45-minute drive from Moshi (910m) to the Machame Gate (1828m).

-The guides and porters prepare and pack the supplies and your equipment in the village.
+The guides and porters prepare and pack the supplies and your equipment at the gate.

-Your porters (arriving at the camp site long before you) will have your tent set up on your arrival.
+Your porters (arriving at the camp site long before you) will have erected your tent on arrival.

-You rise early at Forest camp and, after breakfast, you trek a hour or so to the end of the forest and then the trail gradually steepens and enters the giant heather moorland zone.
-Several streams are crossed.
+You rise early at Machame camp and after breakfast you climb an hour or so to the top of the forest and then for 2 hours at a gentler gradient through the moorland zone.

-The porters will provide a small bowl of washing water to each hiker, before the cook serves dinner.
+The porters will once again supply you with a small bowl of washing water, before serving dinner.

 The night at this exposed camp will even be colder than the previous night, with temperatures dropping to well below freezing.

-This descent to Barranco camp takes about 2 hours (3.3 km) and offers great opportunities to take some beautiful photographs of the Western Breach and Breach Wall.
+This descent to Barranco camp takes about 2 hours and offers great opportunities to take some beautiful photographs of the Western Breach and Breach Wall.

-The camp is situated in a valley below the Breach and great Barranco Wall, which should provide you with a memorable sunset while you get some much needed relaxation before dinner.
+The camp is situated in a valley below the Breach and Great Barranco Wall, which should provide you with a memorable sunset while you wait for your dinner to be prepared.